 Bookmark and return to this page for the latest updates

-District XVI High School Solo and Ensemble Festival schedule:
+2024 MSBOA District XVI High School Solo and Ensemble Festival:

-District XVI High School Solo and Ensemble Festival Registration:
+2024 District XVI High School Solo and Ensemble Festival Registration & Payment:

-- Registrations paid in cash or check payable to Stevenson Band Boosters ONLY
+- Cash or checks made payable to Stevenson Band Boosters